emaicus/Rangers-and-Ruffians/races.md

 Small folk, the Halflings would rather be drinking tea and eating toast in their holes than adventuring.
 They are naturally tricksters, and are hardy for their size.
 **Standings:** Halflings get on well with Elves, Dwarves, and men, though often the other races forget they exist.
 ##### Abilities:
-  * Sling: Your character carries a sling, with which they are uncannily accurate.
+  * Sling: Your character begins with a sling.
-  * Warm Butter: Your is an are naturally talented chef, and food that they cook restores extra health..
+  * Warm Butter: Your are naturally talented chef.
+You have advantage when cooking.
-  * Soft Bed: You recover full health from sleeping in a real bed.
+  * Soft Bed: You recover 2d20 health from sleeping in a real bed.
-  * Softfoot: You are naturally good at sneaking.
+  * Padfoot: You have advantage on stealth checks.

 ##### Stats:
   * Dexterity: 1